jadercorrea/elixir_generator.vim/README.md

 end
 ```

-You may wanna use [smartest.vim](https://github.com/jadercorrea/smartest.vim)
+You may wanna use [vim.test](https://github.com/vim-test/vim-test)
 to run your test with a key mapping.
+If offers a large amount supported languages.

 #### License
 MIT.
 Do what you want with it, but please consider contributing back :)